Little Steel strike: Organization

 After the contracts were rejected, CIO and SWOC immediately began planning to organize the smaller steel companies.
 The SWOC had two major ideas behind their organizing drive: "overcoming, by successfully organizing all groups of workers, the racial and ethnic conflicts that had crippled earlier efforts to organize steel workers; and infiltrating and co-opting the company unions."
 The CIO immediately began placing union representatives within the mills of the companies.
 The representatives were often met with harassment and beatings by spies placed within the union by the companies to prevent unionization.
-As word of unionization spread, the SWOC was able to quick gain the quick support of many black steel workers mainly in the Chicago mills from their openness and willingness to accept black steel workers into the union.
+As word of unionization spread, the SWOC was able to gain the quick support of many black steel workers mainly in the Chicago mills from their openness and willingness to accept black steel workers into the union.
 It was due to the black support that the SWOC was able to gain momentum so quickly, allowing whole mills to be involved in the movement.
 As May approached, it was clear that the companies were preparing for a strike.
 Republic Steel fired many union supporters and conducted lockouts at several other locations as a way weaken union support.

 It was then that the CIO and SWOC decided they must take action.
 A deadline of May 26, 1937 was given to the steel companies to sign the union contracts or endure a strike.
 After that day passed with no response from Little Steel, John L. Lewis made an official strike call and workers walked away from their positions just hours after the deadline, shutting down almost every mill of the three largest Little Steel companies.